Mexican president condemns gun attack on prominent journalist

 MEXICO CITY, Dec 16 (Reuters) - Mexican President Andres Manuel Lopez Obrador on Friday condemned an apparent assassination attempt on a prominent news anchor and critic of the president who said assailants had opened fire on him while he was driving his car.

-Television and radio presenter Ciro Gomez Leyva said on Twitter two unidentified people on a motorcycle had shot at him around 200 meters (660 feet) from his home on Thursday night, and shared images of bullet impacts on the vehicle.
+Television and radio presenter Ciro Gomez Leyva said on Twitter two unidentified people on a motorcycle shot at him when he was some 200 meters (660 feet) from his home Thursday night, and shared images of bullet impacts on the vehicle.

-Thanks to the vehicle's armor, he was still alive, he said.
-Gomez was back on the air on his morning radio show on Friday.
+Gomez said he was still alive because of the vehicle's armor, and he was back on the air on his morning radio show on Friday.

 Lopez Obrador, who has repeatedly lambasted Gomez and other prominent journalists critical of his policies, opened his daily morning conference by denouncing the attack.